sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 On certain pages I get the error : Could not connect to fire at localhost
 ---------------------------------------

 The reason for it is the the fire process is not starting.
+Check out the log files : fireserver.log and fire.log.

 If you are using Ubuntu, you may have to do the following:

 - sudo dpkg-reconfigure dash
 - https://unix.stackexchange.com/questions/442510/how-to-use-bash-for-sh-in-ubuntu